Renting a Vacation Apartment in Nice

 Luggage Storage

 If you arrive early before check-in, or leave long after check-out, there are several luggage storage services available.
-The Nice train station has luggage storage, but only accessible during business hours, and the airport has storage as well, but now only in Terminal 2.
+The Nice train station has luggage storage, but only accessible during business hours, and the airport has storage as well.
 Click here for details on all your luggage storage options in Nice.

 See related pages: